 When showing a new crew member how to climb, have them relax while climbing so that their legs and arms work together in reaching a point where they can work.
+All employees will be trained on the recognition and elimination of fall hazards.
+Training will be provided yearly and will be documented.
 Knowing how to use a rope and safety strap properly is the mark of a tree expert.
 Here are a few pointers.